 Recent data are more useful for policy decision making, but there can be a trade-off between the accuracy of data and their timeliness.
 The Steering Committee's approach is, where data are fit for purpose, to publish imperfect data with caveats.
 This approach allows increased scrutiny of the data and reveals the gaps in critical information, providing the foundation for developing better data over time.
-Three particular timeliness issues are:
+Four particular timeliness issues are:

 - Lagged data, where data are not available for the most recent year (financial or calendar).
 While there have been recent improvements in several collections, this remains an issue for several annual administrative collections. - Infrequent data, where data are not available on an annual basis.
 This is most often an issue for data sourced from infrequent surveys or the Census.
 However, the Steering Committee acknowledges that the benefits of more frequent reporting must be balanced against the costs of more frequent collection. - Inability to compare data across jurisdictions (or over time).
-Two particular issues arise: - lack of comparability where nationally agreed definitions have not been developed, where jurisdictional data do not comply with nationally agreed definitions or where data definitions do not accommodate different models of service delivery in different jurisdictions - large standard errors where survey data have large standard errors (often an issue for jurisdictions with smaller populations, or when data are disaggregated for reporting by special needs characteristics, such as Indigenous status, low socioeconomic status, disability and remoteness). - Late provision of data, or resubmitted data.
+In particular due to: - lack of comparability where nationally agreed definitions have not been developed, where jurisdictional data do not comply with nationally agreed definitions or where data definitions do not accommodate different models of service delivery in different jurisdictions - large standard errors where survey data have large standard errors (often an issue for jurisdictions with smaller populations, or when data are disaggregated for reporting by special needs characteristics). - Late provision of data, or resubmitted data.
 Notwithstanding the Steering Committee's flexibility in negotiating data deadlines to accommodate data providers, data continue to be submitted outside agreed extended timeframes, which has the potential to compromise report production processes and report quality.